FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Implementation and Experiments

 Table \ref{tab:performance} demonstrates that FireFly-S adeptly adjusts to a variety of datasets and models, delivering accuracies on par with those documented in other studies while operating at increased frequencies due to its fully pipelined inter-layer architecture.
 Additionally, FireFly-S showcases notable energy efficiency.
 When compared with E3NE, it achieves $\times$7.7 higher FPS/W on MNIST, $\times$202 higher FPS/W on CIFAR10, and a significant 6.4\% improvement in accuracy.
 Against SyncNN, FireFly-S attains $\times$1.9 higher FPS/W on MNIST and $\times$1.7 higher FPS/W on CIFAR10, despite SyncNN only accounting for dynamic power.
 These enhancements are supported by two critical advancements: algorithmic improvements that allow for the deployment of large, compressed models on resource-limited FPGAs without sacrificing accuracy, and the incorporation of parallel Dual-side Sparsity Detectors in each layer to exploit network sparsity and boost throughput.

 Furthermore, Table \ref{tab:performance} highlights prevalent data precisions in SNN implementations, specifically 16-bit and 8-bit.
 While the study by Gerlinghoff et al. \cite{gerlinghoff2021e3ne} applies 3-bit quantization to LeNet5, it utilizes 6-bit precision for more complex models like AlexNet and VGG11 to maintain acceptable accuracy levels.
-In a similar vein, Panchapakesan et al. \cite{panchapakesan2022syncnn} implement percentile-based quantization in SyncNN, achieving 4-bit precision for LeNet-L and 8-bit for NIN and VGG13.
-However, attempts to apply 4-bit quantization to NiN and VGG13 resulted in significant accuracy reductions of 7.86\% and 8.96\%, respectively.
-In contrast, the FireFly-S model maintains high accuracy not only with 4-bit quantization across various models but also achieves notable sparsity levels of 93.82\% in SCNN5, 93.26\% in SCNN7, and 86.12\% in SCNN9.
-Additionally, our hardware architecture uniquely supports dual-side sparsity exploitation, distinguishing it from previous implementations.
+In a similar vein, Panchapakesan et al. \cite{panchapakesan2022syncnn} implement percentile-based quantization in SyncNN, achieving 4-bit precision for LeNet-L and 8-bit for NIN and VGG13.However, applying 4-bit quantization to NIN and VGG13 resulted in significant accuracy reductions.
+As shown in Table \ref{tab:syncnn}, while SyncNN maintains relatively high accuracy with 4-bit quantization for LeNet-L, more complex models like VGG13 and NIN experience substantial accuracy drops, from 95.65\% to 87.87\% and from 88.09\% to 80.33\%, respectively.